WGitH24/WGitH24/README.md

 - 👋 Hi, I’m Wai-Git
-- 👀 I’m interested in graduating soon
+- 👀 Recent graduate - cloud services & software engineering
-- 🌱 I’m currently learning seems like everything.
-CySec, Engineering, Web Design, Coding, limited AI
+- 🌱 Still learning evrything - CybSec, Web Design, Coding, AI engineering and integration
-- 💞️ I’m looking to collaborate on nothing really.
-Just want to learn and be successful
+- 💞️ Looking to learn, talk, share, and connect with others
-- 📫 How to reach me waigith@gmail.com
+- 📫 waigith@gmail.com

 <!---
 WGitH24/WGitH24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.